Cassandra98-hee/Agentic-AI-Hackathon/README.md

 # 🤖 Digital Health Agent 🤖

 ## 🧠 Overview
 An AI-powered digital health knowledge assistant built with Flowise to answer user questions using curated Mental Health, Medical, Nutrition, and Exercise Agents for educational purposes only.
-It does not provide medical diagnosis, treatment, or personalized medical advice and should not be considered a substitute for professional healthcare.
+It does not provide medical diagnosis, treatment, or personalised medical advice and should not be considered a substitute for professional healthcare.

 ## ✨ Features
 - 🎯 Goal-based digital health & wellness support